ucdavis-bioinformatics-training/2018-June-RNA-Seq-Workshop/monday/Intro2CLI.md

 Introduction to CLI
 =======================

-Before we talk about any command, first we have to log into the computing cluster.
+Before we talk about any command, I just want to reiterate the process to log into the computing cluster.
 The ways to achieve this is different for MacOs and Windows.
 For people who use MacOS, open an application called "Terminal" and then use the following command:

     ssh username@ganesh.genomecenter.ucdavis.edu

-For people who use Windows, please open the application called
+For people who use Windows, please open the application called "PuTTY" and go through the set up accordingly.

 After logging in, we are on the head node of the computing cluster. **The one most important thing to remember is that NEVER to run jobs on the head node.** To avoid this, we have to get on to one of the computing nodes, where the jobs are supposed to be run.
 The following command is how we do it.